-The Schmidt Fellows program at the Broad Institute, funded by Eric and Wendy Schmidt, empowers brilliant early-career scientists coming from the mathematical, computational or physical sciences to work at the intersection of biomedical and quantitative science to fearlessly take on some of the most critical challenges of biology's next decade.
+The Schmidt Fellows program at the Broad Institute, funded by Eric and Wendy Schmidt, empowered brilliant early-career scientists coming from the mathematical, computational or physical sciences to work at the intersection of biomedical and quantitative science to fearlessly take on some of the most critical challenges of biology's next decade.

 The application of quantitative and computational approaches has led to tremendous leaps in the understanding of the molecular machinery of living organisms, as well as an explosion in the availability of analytical tools.
 Advances in high throughput and platform technologies in biology present an unprecedented challenge in scale, management, and analysis of biological data, while advances in computing are enabling simulations of complex biological processes at multiple levels.
-The Schmidt Fellows Program seeks to bridge the gap between what was once purely experimental or purely computational/statistical, allowing fellows to address new areas of research and bring their unique perspectives to solve important biological problems.
+The Schmidt Fellows Program sought to bridge the gap between what was once purely experimental or purely computational/statistical, allowing fellows to address new areas of research and bring their unique perspectives to solve important biological problems.

 Fellows established independent research programs prior to accepting faculty positions, and developed and/or applied systematic, unbiased and comprehensive strategies – computational or quantitative – to tackle these challenges.